Anti-English sentiment: Wales

+On 11 January 2024, It was reported that a note had been sent to an address in Aberystwyth, in Ceredigion, with racial slurs about English people from Birmingham.
+The note called for Brummies to "go back home to Brummyland".
+It also called the West Midlands accent "vomit-inducing", and urged the occupant to "take a few thousand other people back with them".
+Dyfed-Powys Police treated the note as a hate crime.
+It read: "Iorwerth Ave was once a nice, quiet, pleasant residential area until a load of [people] from the Midlands hit", and "Low-life like you should be forced to live in fenced in sites, preferably back where you came from."

 Northern Ireland

 During the Troubles, the Irish Republican Army (IRA) mainly attacked targets in Northern Ireland and England, not Scotland or Wales, although the IRA planted a bomb at Sullom Voe Terminal in Shetland during a visit by the Queen in May 1981.
 The ancestry of most people in the Loyalist and Unionist communities is Scottish rather than English.
 In the Protestant community, the English are identified with British politicians and are sometimes resented for their perceived abandonment of loyalist communities.

 Outside the United Kingdom

 In his 1859 essay A Few Words on Non-Intervention, John Stuart Mill notes that England "finds itself, in respect of its foreign policy, held up to obloquy as the type of egoism and selfishness; as a nation which thinks of nothing but of out-witting and out-generalling its neighbours" and urges his fellow countrymen against "the mania of professing to act from meaner motives than those by which we are really actuated".